Vyral/base-template/_posts/2018-06-04-how-did-my-buyer-beat-the-competition-to-the-punch-hint-be-first--be-the-fastest.md

 ---
 layout: post
-title: A Great Example of How We Are Able to Help Buyers in Any Situation
+title: >-
+  How Did My Buyer Beat the Competition to the Punch?
+HINT: Be First & Be the Fastest!
 date: 2018-06-04 21:12:00
 tags:
   - Home Buyer Tips